ykdojo/kaguya/README.md

 After running the script, you can interact with Kaguya through ChatGPT using the localhost port.

 ## More About Kaguya

-Kaguya is a ChatGPT plugin that allows you to load and edit your local files in a controlled way.
-It can run any Python, JavaScript, and bash script.
-This makes it a powerful tool for developers, enabling them to interact with their file system and run scripts directly from ChatGPT.

 If you're interested in giving Kaguya a try, please drop your GitHub profile and I'll send you an invite to my private repository.